antrikshmutha/FirstProject/README.md

 The CRISP-DM Process:
 Understanding the Business: Airbnb is an online service which provides a platform for posting your rental property and helps connect the renters to the customers.
 It is important that the customer as well as the renters are well informed so that the service profits with it's quality service.
+The Airbnb Seattle data is available from Kaggle.
+The dataset includes full description and average review score for listed places.
 The scope of this project involves answering the following Questions:
 Q1 - On average, how much does it cost to stay in Seattle for one night?
 Q2 - What is the average cost of stay based on the property type?
 Q3 - What are the average ratings for each of the property type?